-- Diclofenac sodium 50 mg

-- Misoprostol 200 mcg

 3. PHARMACEUTICAL FORM

-White, round, biconvex tablets approximately 10 mm to 11 mm in diameter.
-Each tablet consists of an enteric-coated core containing either 50 mg of diclofenac sodium surrounded by an outer mantle containing 200 mcg misoprostol.
+White, round, biconvex tablets approximately 10 mm to11 mm in diameter.
+Each tablet consists of an enteric-coated core containing 75 mg of diclofenac sodium surrounded by an outer mantle containing 200 mcg misoprostol.

 Tablets are for oral administration.

 4. CLINICAL PARTICULARS

 4.1.
-THERAPEUTIC INDICATIONS
+Therapeutic indications

-ARTHROTEC® (Diclofenac/misoprostol) is indicated for acute and chronic treatment of the signs and symptoms of:
+Diclofenac/misoprostol is indicated for acute and chronic treatment of the signs and symptoms of:

 - rheumatoid arthritis

 - osteoarthritis

 - ankylosing spondylitis

 - acute musculoskeletal disorders.

 The diclofenac component is effective in treating the signs and symptoms of arthritic conditions.
-The misoprostol component is indicated for prophylaxis of non-steroidal anti-inflammatory drug (NSAID)-induced gastric and duodenal ulceration.
+The misoprostol component is indicated for prophylaxis of nonsteroidal anti-inflammatory drug (NSAID)-induced gastric and duodenal ulceration.
 4.2.
-POSOLOGY AND METHOD OF ADMINISTRATION Undesirable effects may be minimized by using the minimum effective dose for the shortest duration necessary to control symptoms.
-ARTHROTEC® is recommended at the following doses:

-Osteoarthritis, Rheumatoid arthritis

-• 50 mg/200 mcg-1 tablet two or three times daily Ankylosing spondylitis • 50 mg/200 mcg-1 tablet two, three, or four times daily Musculoskeletal disorders • 50 mg/200 mcg-1 tablet two or three times daily ARTHROTEC® tablets should be taken with a meal, and should not be chewed, crushed, or dissolved.
+Posology and method of administration Undesirable effects may be minimized by using the minimum effective dose for the shortest duration necessary to control symptoms.
+Diclofenac/misoprostol is recommended at the following doses: - Osteoarthritis, Rheumatoid arthritis - \circ 75 mg/200 mcg-1 tablet twice daily - Ankylosing spondylitis - 75 mg/200 mcg-1 tablet twice daily - Musculoskeletal disorders - 75 mg/200 mcg-1 tablet twice daily Diclofenac/misoprostol tablets should be taken with a meal, and should not be chewed, crushed, or dissolved.
 Elderly: No dosage adjustment is recommended in elderly patients.
 Renal, Cardiac, and Hepatic Impairment: Caution is required for patients with renal, cardiac, or hepatic impairment, since the use of NSAIDs, including diclofenac/misoprostol, may result in deterioration of renal function (see sections 4.3 Contraindications and 4.4 Special warnings and precautions for use, Renal Effects).
 Pediatric: Safety and effectiveness of diclofenac/misoprostol in children under the age of 18 years have not been established.
 4.3.
-CONTRAINDICATIONS Diclofenac/misoprostol is contraindicated in:
+Contraindications Diclofenac/misoprostol is contraindicated in: